-After successful authentication, you will see the command-line interface (CLI) of your Keenetic:
+After successful authentication, you will see the command-line interface of your Keenetic:

-For easy use of the router's command-line interface, use the Tab key.
-For example, if you press the Tab key in the command prompt (config)>, you will see a set of available commands on the current level.
-In order to make the command input process as convenient as possible, the command-line interface has the autocomplete function for commands and parameters, telling the user which commands are available on current nesting level.
+For easy use of the router's command-line interface, use the [Tab] key.
+For example, if you press the [Tab] key in the command prompt (config)>, you will see a set of commands available on the current level.
+To make the command input process as convenient as possible, the command-line interface has the autocomplete function for commands and parameters, telling the user which commands are available on the current nesting level.

-Use the command to exit the command-line interface (CLI):
+Use this command to exit the command-line interface (CLI):

-Detailed information on working with the command-line interface can be found in the Command Reference Guide.
-It is available on our website in the Download Files section by selecting your Keenetic model.
+NOTE: Important!
+Detailed information on using the command-line interface can be found in the CLI Reference Guide.
+It is available on our website in the Download Center section by selecting your Keenetic model.

-In addition to the built-in TELNET service in Windows, you can use any other terminal program, such as PuTTY.
+1. In addition to the built-in Telnet service in Windows, you can use any other terminal program, such as PuTTY.

 2. You can use the SSH (Secure Shell) server to connect to the router's command line securely.
 See the instructions for more information: SSH remote access to the Keenetic command line.